 In our examples so far we have shown data for only one individual.
 We can, however, show data for as many individuals as we want by simply adding extra sets of lines.

 How we print out one person's details is exactly the same as we print everyone else's and thus we have been easygoing with our algorithm above.
 The final instruction is simply to repeat the previous instructions twice more.
 We cannot, however, be this imprecise with our program code and therefore when writing the code below we must type out each individual instruction as shown in Listing 3.
-(Later in the course, however, we shall look at ways of circmventing this problem.
+(Later in the course, however, we shall look at ways of circumventing this problem.)

 Listing 3